Rdatatable/data.table/.github/CONTRIBUTING.md

 ```

 Fix the problems and repeat the `build` and `check` steps until you get `Status: OK`.
 Now commit the change and push.
 Since this is a first time PR and you're not a project member, this step should automatically ask you if you wish to fork the project.
 Say 'yes'.
-If that's not the case, please edit this wiki page to show what exactly happens for non project members.
+If that's not the case, please edit this page to show what exactly happens for non-project members.

 ```shell
 git commit -am "Added/fixed something in somewhere"